Tuesday of Week 6 of Easter – First Reading

 Commentary on Acts 16:22-34

-Today we have part of one of the most dramatic events in the story of the Acts.
+Today we have part of one of the most dramatic events in the story of the Acts of the Apostles.
 Paul is still in Philippi.
 We might wonder at the sudden attack on Paul and Silas with which today’s reading opens.
 It is such a change from the positive welcome they had been receiving up to this.
-In fact, the first part of the story and also the sequel are omitted in the reading but they are needed if we are to appreciate today’s passage fully.
+In fact, the first part of the story and also the sequel are omitted in the reading, but they are needed if we are to appreciate today’s passage fully.

-One day, on their way to the river for prayer, Paul had incurred the anger of the owners of a slave girl who had fortune-telling gifts.
-The text says literally “with a Python spirit”.
+One day, on their way to the river for prayer, Paul had incurred the anger of the owners of a slave girl who had fortune-telling gifts (see Acts 16:16-22).
+The text literally translates “with a Python spirit”.
 The Python was the serpent or dragon that guarded the oracle at Delphi.
-It later came to designate a “spirit that pronounced oracles” and also a ventriloquist who, it was thought, had such a spirit in the belly.
+It later came to designate an evil ‘spirit that pronounced oracles’ and also a ventriloquist who, it was thought, had such a spirit in the belly.

-He went in to check and, on seeing Paul and Silas, fell trembling at their feet.
-He is beginning to realise that the people he was treating as dangerous criminals were in fact messengers of God.
+He was beginning to realise that the people he was treating as dangerous criminals were in fact messengers of God.

 In deep gratitude, the jailer asked what he should do to be saved.
 Perhaps he meant it in a more immediate sense vis-a-vis his superiors, who might blame him for the loss of the prisoners.

 On the other hand, between the frightening earthquake and the possible escape of his prisoners, he had been close to death.
 He also realised he was in the presence of two very special people.
 All this obviously made him reflect.
 He very likely had heard that these men were preachers of a way of salvation.
 Now with the earthquake and his own near death, he wanted to know about their Way.
-Paul showed him where real salvation lay – by putting his faith in Jesus Christ as Saviour and Lord.
+Paul showed him where real salvation lay:

-And so it was that he and all his household were instructed in the word of the Lord.
-Late in the night though it was, the jailer had Paul’s and his companion’s wounds dressed after which the new converts were baptised.
+And so it was that the jailer and all his household would be instructed in the word of the Lord.
+Late in the night though it was, the jailer:

-He then brought them to his own house and shared a meal with them while the whole household joyfully celebrated their conversion to belief in God.
-Whatever form it took, it was truly a eucharistic meal, a meal of thanksgiving for all concerned.
+Whatever form it took, it was truly a Eucharistic meal, a meal of thanksgiving for all concerned.
 As well, their accusers are nowhere in sight; they were probably too much concerned with the damage the earthquake had caused in the city to be bothered with a couple of wandering preachers.

 It is at that point that the reading ends but it is not the end of the story, which needs to be heard for completeness.
-On the next morning, the magistrates instructed the lictors with an order that Paul and Silas be released.
+The next morning, the magistrates presented the lictors with an order that Paul and Silas be released.
 Lictors were the equivalent of police officers, among whose duties were the arrest and punishment of criminals.
 The message was passed to Paul by the jailer.
 He told them they were free to go and he wished them well.

-However, that was not good enough for Paul.
-He said:
+However, that was not good enough for Paul who said:

 There had been a very serious miscarriage of justice, and the magistrates were alarmed that they had treated two Roman citizens in this way.
 Roman citizenship granted special privileges with regard to criminal process.
 Roman law forbade, under severe penalty, the beating of Roman citizens.
 This will not be the last time that Paul will cause alarm by revealing his citizenship, which granted privileges totally unknown to the ordinary resident of Roman colonies.

-The magistrates humbly came along, led Paul and Silas out of the prison and begged them to leave the city.
+The magistrates humbly presented themselves, led Paul and Silas out of the prison and begged them to leave the city.
 However, Paul and Silas first went to say farewell to Lydia, their host, and to the other Christian brothers and sisters, and only then left the city.

 Comments Off on Tuesday of Week 6 of Easter – First Reading